Chauffeur, FP-BB*/ FSN-03

 POSITION: Chauffeur, FP-BB*/ FSN-03

 OPENING DATE: February 2, 2016

 CLOSING DATE: February 17, 2016

 SALARY: *Not Ordinarily Resident: FP-BB (Starting salary to be determined by Washington)

 Ordinarily Resident (OR): Starting Salary – 5,860 USD per year

 NOTE: For ordinarily resident employees, salary will be paid in local currency using the established exchange rate.

-NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.
+ALL ORDINARILY RESIDENT (OR) APPLICANTS (See Appendix A for definition) MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission Addis Ababa is seeking two individuals for the position of Chauffeur in the GSO motor pool of the Embassy.
+The U.S. Mission Addis Ababa is seeking an individual for employment in country for the position of Chauffeur in the Facility Section of the Embassy.